 You can go exploited for long periods of time, yet continue to do business in a state of ignorance, as Swiss Ruag did for years.
-The case is entirely different with Distributed Denial of Service attacks.
+But with Distributed Denial of Service attacks the case is entirely different.
 Your service comes to a halt within minutes and panic breaks out.
 You will notice, your boss will notice and the CEO will be informed immediately.
-Given the relative rarity of the event for most security teams hits them unprepared.
-Running after exploited clients and digging into logfiles may be standard business, but fighting for the survival of your website drives people to their limits and some tend to freak out in such situations.
+Given the relative rarity of the event, most security teams will be hit them unprepared.
+Running after exploited clients and digging into logfiles may be standard business, but fighting for the survival of your online presence drives people to their limits and some tend to freak out in such situations.

 In fact, DDoS is special in many regards.
 I do not want to iterate the dangers of IoT botnets coming after you or the unbelievably high network bandwidths used in such attacks these days.
 But many business boost their 1 Gbit/s or 10 Gbit/s internet connections when the attackers seem to be capable to send a hundred times this during an attack.
 So this is very, very dangerous and everybody outside of the biggest dozen players struggle under these attacks.

 But fatalism is the wrong answer.
-We must seek preparedness instead.
+You must seek preparedness instead.

-I have been commissioned with writing DDoS Incident Handbooks for various organisations and services.
+I have been commissioned with writing DDoS Incident Handbooks for various organizations and services.
 What is the typical structure of such a document, or what makes the table of contents?

 1 – A detailed description of the infrastructure